Oalbarran94/mineSweeper/README.md

 If you click a cell with a mine, you will lose the game and all the mines will be revealed with 💣.

 If you revealed all the fields with no mine, you will win the game.

+The first time you played the game, it might take a few seconds to start due to heroku starting up the server.